 Disaster Recovery Resources

-For those affected by recent hurricanes and tropical storms, resources from the ADA and the ADA Foundation may be of assistance:
+For those affected by recent hurricanes and tropical storms, resources from the ADA may be of assistance:

 Emergency Preparedness and Disaster Recovery

 These documents will give you tips and advice to prepare for and recover after a disaster.

 Tips from the FTC on how to prepare for, deal with, and recover from weather emergencies

 The Federal Trade Commission has free information to help people prepare for, deal with, and recover from extreme weather events like hurricanes, tornadoes, and other natural disasters.

 The mobile-friendly website, ftc.gov/weatheremergencies, has four sections:

 The site also provides Picking Up the Pieces after a Disaster, a customizable one-page handout, which includes key tips for consumers from the site.
 The handout lets people and organizations add local consumer protection and emergency service contacts, print copies, and distribute them throughout their communities.